 The Department of Defense’s ground control system operates the 24 orbiting satellites, placing 12 in each hemisphere.
 GPS receivers need to read at least three at a time to “triangulate” the equipment’s exact location.
 Four are needed to provide a more actuate three-dimensional fix.

 The GPS should not ever be shut off to civilians.
-Despite the satellites broadcasting separate military and civilian signals, even in time of crisis or war, it is unlikely that civilians will ever be denied access to the system.
-This is because of the great numbers of users that rely on the system including the airlines, shipping, trucking, law enforcement and various emergency response agencies.
+Despite the satellites broadcasting separate military and civilian signals, even in times of crisis or war, it is unlikely that civilians will ever be denied access to the system.
+This is because of the great number of users that rely on the system including airlines, shipping, trucking, law enforcement, and various emergency response agencies.
 Even a Presidential Decision Directive was signed that guarantees GPS will always be available to civilians.

 Accuracy remains about the same regardless of the size or price, as long as the antenna has a clear view of the sky.
 A GPS receiver should be able to lock onto its location anywhere in the world within 0 to15 meters.
 With the government’s Selective Availability now shut off, the accuracy of most units averages approximately within two to three meters.
 Not perfect, but somewhere within 42 feet should be close enough to find your truck at the trailhead.
 Thankfully in May of 2000, the government eliminated Selective Availability.
 This was a U.S. military safeguard that deliberately made the civilian signal inaccurate up to 100 meters.

-It was designed to prevent unfriendlies from using our own technology against us in targeting bombs and missiles.
-Up to a 100 meter inaccuracy was not that big of a deal unless you happen to be one of the unfortunates who died trying to find their shelter during a blizzard.
+It was designed to prevent unfriendlies from using our technology against us in targeting bombs and missiles.
+Up to a 100-meter inaccuracy was not that big of a deal unless you happen to be one of the unfortunate who died trying to find their shelter during a blizzard.
 The government got around the security problem by shutting down the signal around sensitive sites.
 That is why your screen will go blank while driving by a military base or while spying on Area 51.

-For those users that require absolute accuracy such as land surveyors or ship captains negotiating reefs, there is a system know as Differential Correction or DGPS.
-Land based radio signals are used in conjunction with satellite signals to greatly improve the accuracy.
+For those users that require absolute accuracy such as land surveyors or ship captains negotiating reefs, there is a system known as Differential Correction or DGPS.
+Land-based radio signals are used in conjunction with satellite signals to greatly improve accuracy.
 To take advantage of this option, simply purchase a receiver capable of accepting DGPS signals.

 Using a rocker keypad, a cursor in the shape of a small arrow will move about the map.
 A dialog box will display changing latitude/longitude coordinates and the distance from the current location.
 This is useful for finding approximate distances to nearby locations.
 For example, from our location in Springfield, Oregon, scrolling the cursor north up I-5, the arrow is placed on downtown Portland, Oregon.
 It gives a distance of 103.5 miles.
 Distance is “as the crow flies”, which appears accurate in this example because the driving distance is approximately 110 miles.
 It also shows that its direction is 7° north, and provides Portland’s latitude/longitude coordinates.
 We now have the option to save this destination as a Waypoint.